Cast your mind back to the last time you felt jealousy or envy.

 Although very different we tend to confuse jealousy and envy.

 The former is the fear of losing a relationship or a valued part of that relationship.
 It can be perceived or real.
 Jealously usually involves three people in that the jealous one feels deprived of the attention given to a third person, a rival or competitor.
-The evolutionary origin of jealousy is derived from threats to reproductive survival - as women it’s built into our genes.
+The evolutionary origin of jealousy is derived from threats to reproductive survival - as women it’s built into our genes or a child that may be replaced by his / her mother.

 Pathological jealousy can include extreme insecurity, as well as a desire to control and manipulate.
 In this case there is an absence of rational thinking and it doesn’t take much to provoke extreme jealousy.